 Noon marked our departure towards highlands, with a short bus ride taking us up into the more elevated part of the island; at which point guests have the opportunity to grab a mountain bike and ride to the next stop if they’re feeling adventurous.
 Bus or bike, we all made it to “El Trapiche” which is a coffee plantation that offers all its visitors a number of little surprises and treats.

-We managed to take pictures of this huge male specimen right as a much smaller female specimen came out from under the shade of a tree.
+We managed to take pictures of this iconic member of the Galapagos Big15 right as a much smaller female specimen came out from under the shade of a tree.
 At this point, the male, having noticed the presence of the female, stopped eating and turned its attention to the female: jolting up suddenly and “running” (at tortoise speed, of course) towards the female.

 In the end, we all walked away from the special event pleasantly surprised.
 It is uncommon to see Galapagos tortoises mating, but when it happens and their population grows, it always gives a sense of hope that the species won’t be at risk anymore, unlike Lonesome George, who could never reproduce and leave an heir that would continue his subspecies.
 So, it’s not always the case that many people can say that they got to witness such a spectacle with Galapagos tortoises in the wild!